grapeot/codex_wide_research/wide_research_prompt_en.md

 2. **Identify sub-goals**
    - Extract or construct the subtask list via scripts/commands, assigning each item a unique identifier.
-   - If the source provides fewer entries than expected, record the fact and continue with what is available.
+   - If the source provides fewer entries than expected, record the gap, then let the main orchestrator handle that slice directly.

 3. **Generate the scheduler script**
     - Build a rerunnable driver script (e.g., `run_children.sh`) that:
       - Reads the subtask manifest (JSON/CSV) and dispatches each entry.
       - Invokes `codex exec` per subtask with recommended flags:
-        - always use `--sandbox workspace-write` and do **not** add `-c sandbox_workspace_write.network_access=true`
+        - always use `--sandbox workspace-write` and set `-c sandbox_workspace_write.network_access=true`
-        - explicitly forbid direct network commands such as `wget`/`curl`; all external data must flow through MCP tools (prefer tavily_search / tavily_extract)
+        - make it explicit in the prompt that MCP tools (preferably `tavily_search` / `tavily_extract`) are mandatory for external data; fall back to `curl`/`wget` only when absolutely necessary, and disable plan tools or human-in-the-loop pauses
-        - avoid `--model` overrides unless the user requests them and pass `-c model_reasoning_effort="low"` by default; raise the effort only with explicit approval
+        - avoid `--model` overrides unless the user insists; pass `-c model_reasoning_effort="low"` by default and only increase the effort if the output quality is genuinely subpar
         - write outputs under predictable paths such as `child_outputs/<id>.md`
-      - Embed in every child prompt: (a) a worked example of the desired report layout (so the agent delivers a thorough narrative) and (b) the known-good `codex exec` call pattern, while warning that flags like `--prompt-file`, `--mcp`, and `--name` are deprecated.
+      - Embed in every child prompt: (a) a worked example of the desired report layout and (b) the known-good `codex exec` call pattern, while warning that flags like `--prompt-file`, `--mcp`, and `--name` are deprecated.
 Remind the child to run `codex exec --help` first when it needs to reason about CLI capabilities.
       - size `timeout_ms` to the subtask: start with 5 minutes for lightweight work, allow up to 15 minutes for heavier runs, and wrap with `timeout` at the script level.
 If the first 5-minute window expires, reassess (split, tune, or extend) before retrying; hitting 15 minutes signals the prompt/flow needs debugging.
       - Prefer explicit loops with background jobs (or queue-based throttling) so long prompts are not truncated by shell limits; if you fall back to `xargs`/GNU Parallel, dry-run a small batch first to confirm argument expansion.
 Default concurrency is 8 workers, adjustable for hardware or quota constraints.
       - Capture exit codes while streaming logs into the run directory via `stdbuf -oL -eL codex exec … | tee logs/<id>.log` so operators can `tail -f` progress in real time.
       - Remember that `codex exec` does **not** accept flags like `--output` or `--log-level`; send output through pipes to write files, check the correct `PIPESTATUS` index when chaining commands, and keep the canonical pattern handy:

         ```bash
-        timeout 900 codex exec \
+        timeout 600 codex exec \
           --sandbox workspace-write \
           -c model_reasoning_effort="low" \
           --output-last-message "$output_file" \